tonyechen/leetcode-notes/notes.md

 - can only be used in a very specific scenario, where the size of window for computation is fixed throughout the complete nested loop, Only then the time complexity can be reduced.

 General Idea: Calculate a section of an array, then slide the section over by a fixed number of elements, subtract the old items and add the new items.

+## Tail Recursion
+A specific form of recursing where the recursive call is the last action in the function.
+The benefit of tail recursion is that for certain programming languages such as c++ the complier could optimize the memory allocation of call stack by reusing the same space for every recursive call, rather than creating the space for each one, allowing one to obtain the constant space complexity O(1) for the overhead of the recursive calls.
+- not supported by python or java